jaspervdj/jaspervdj/posts/2013-08-02-ugent-courses-review.markdown

 concepts we saw in this course (e.g. the distinctions between regular and context free languages, the halting problem) really clearly so I guess it was not bad after all.

+**Operating Systems** (*Besturingssystemen*): Regardless of the name, this pretty much feels like a continuation of *Computer Architecture*.
+Some intriguing low-level stuff is taught here, and the course has great lab sessions as well.

 **Scientific Computing** (*Wetenschappelijk rekenen*): Well-taught and quite interesting.
 I barely remember anything from this course though: except the fact